rvion/CushyStudio/README.md

 **CushyStudio** aims to be accessible to non-programmers, while still being powerful enough for advanced users.
 You don't need to know typescript to get started, you can just learn what you need along the way.

-This section is not a typescript tutorial, but rather a list of points of attention you may need to pay attention when building actions if you're not a typescript develloper.
+This section is not a typescript tutorial, but rather a list of points of attention you may need to pay attention when building cards if you're not a typescript develloper.

 Be careful to understand those various notations for functions